Norwich City F.C.: Promotion, silverware and more cup runs (1980–1992)

-Bond departed to Manchester City in autumn 1980, and the club were relegated six months later, but bounced back the following season after finishing third under Bond's successor Ken Brown.
-In August 1981, Norwich City striker Justin Fashanu became the first black footballer to command a £1 million transfer fee when he moved to Nottingham Forest.
+Bond departed to Manchester City in the autumn of 1980, and the club were relegated six months later, but bounced back the following season after finishing third under Bond's successor Ken Brown.
+In August 1981, Norwich City striker Justin Fashanu became the first black footballer to command a £1 million transfer fee when he was sold to Nottingham Forest.

-The 1984–85 season was of mixed fortunes for the club; under Brown's guidance, they reached the final of the Football League Cup at Wembley Stadium, having defeated Ipswich Town in the semi-final.
+The 1984–85 season was of mixed fortunes for the club; under Brown's guidance, they reached the final of the Football League Cup at Wembley Stadium, having defeated East Anglian rivals Ipswich Town in the semi-final.
 In the final, they beat Sunderland 1–0, but in the league, both Norwich and Sunderland were relegated to the second tier of English football, Norwich going down by only one point.
 This made Norwich the first English club to win a major trophy and suffer relegation in the same season; something which was not matched until Birmingham City also suffered relegation the season they won the League Cup 26 years later.

 Norwich were also denied their first foray into Europe with the ban on English clubs after the Heysel Stadium disaster.
 City bounced back to the top flight by winning the Second Division championship in the 1985–86 season.
 This was the start a club-record nine consecutive seasons in the top division of English football.

-High league placing in the First Division in 1988–89 would have been enough for UEFA Cup qualification, but the ban on English clubs remained.
+A fifth place finish under Brown in 1987 and fourth place in 1989 under his successor Dave Stringer would have been enough for UEFA Cup qualification, but the ban on English clubs remained.
 They also had good cup runs during this period, reaching the FA Cup semi-finals in 1989 and again in 1992.
+Their unexpected title challenge alongside the cup run in the 1988-89 season turned them into surprise contenders for the double.

+Stringer’s final season in charge saw them finish fifth from bottom in 1992, but it was enough to ensure that they would be founder members of the new Premier League for the 1992-93 season.